Bentley Priory: Gordon Hotels

 In its heyday, the Priory estate boasted no fewer than 20 gardeners.
 A Tuscan portico was added to the garden in front of the house (now the back) at about this time.
 The magnificent Oriental Plane tree was brought from abroad and planted around this time.

 In 1882, the Priory was bought by Frederick Gordon, of Gordon Hotels, who converted it into a residential hotel.
 In 1884, he built a house, 'Glenthorn', in the Priory grounds for his family to live in.
 On the front of the house was the Gordon Badge (a flexed bow and arrow) and motto Fortuna Sequatur, which means 'Let Fortune Attend'.
 Despite surviving two World Wars, the house is no longer standing.
 Access to the hotel from London was not ideal, so Gordon had the railway line extended from Harrow to Stanmore via the Stanmore branch line for the convenience of his guests.

 The railway cost £48,000 which Gordon raised by means of £36,000 in shares and £12,000 in debenture bonds.
 The remains of the old station can still be seen incorporated into a new building at the entrance to Gordon Avenue.
 It is almost certain that Gordon tried to sell the Priory in 1895.

-Despite access to the Gordon Family records and research by Debenham, Tewson & Chinnocks who still practice in the city, no reason for the failure of the hotel has been identified nor why it was not auctioned unless, of course, it failed to meet its reserve price.
+Despite access to the Gordon Family records and research by Debenham, Tewson & Chinnocks who still practise in the city, no reason for the failure of the hotel has been identified nor why it was not auctioned unless, of course, it failed to meet its reserve price.
 Despite the railway, the hotel was never a financial success, so the Gordons and their eleven children moved from 'Glenthorn' into the Priory and lived there until the death of Frederick Gordon in 1908.